-Meet the inventors and learn more about this candidate in this short video.
+Meet the inventors and learn more about the origin of our candidate in this short video.

 We have successfully identified sections of the MOMP (Major Outer Membrane Protein) in the bacterium Chlamydia trachomatis – sequences that can be used to trigger an immune response.
 The specially designed protein chains are essential for creation of the vaccine, and are patent protected.

 Initial studies have proven the active protein to be very immunogenic and well tolerated even without an adjuvant.

-Chlamydia is one of the most common sexually transmitted diseases (STD) and is caused by the bacterium Chlamydia trachomatis.
-The WHO estimates over 130 million new cases of chlamydia each year and a widespread implementation of vaccination in adolescents has been proposed, similar to the existing HPV vaccination programmes.
+Preventive vaccines against Chlamydia are lacking on the market today.
+The WHO estimates over 130 million new cases each year and a widespread implementation of vaccination in adolescents has been proposed, similar to the existing HPV vaccination programmes.

 Up to now, three major pre-clinical studies have been performed in mice, resulting in positive antibody and T-cell responses.

 Our current and future development involves;